A dormant, overmassive black hole in the early Universe

-Coupled with the bolometric luminosity, estimated from the broad component of H$\alpha$ (following the scaling relation given by \cite{SternLbol}), but also consistently from the photometric fit of the nuclear component, we infer that the galaxy is accreting at 2.4\% of its Eddington limit, i.e. $\lambda_{\rm Edd} \equiv L_{\rm bol}/L_{\rm Edd} = 0.024^{+0.011}_{-0.008}$, with a systematic scatter of 0.5~dex (see Methods for details).
+Coupled with the bolometric luminosity, estimated from the broad component of H$\alpha$, but also consistently from the photometric fit of the nuclear component (see Methods), we infer that the galaxy is accreting at 2.4\% of its Eddington limit, i.e. $\lambda_{\rm Edd} \equiv L_{\rm bol}/L_{\rm Edd} = 0.024^{+0.011}_{-0.008}$, with an intrinsic scatter of 0.5~dex (see Methods for details).

-We note that a recent measurement of the black hole mass in a super-Eddington accreting quasar at z$\sim$2 has cast doubts on the validity of the UV virial relations for single-epoch black hole measurements \cite{Gravity24}.
-The same work, however, points out that when using H$\alpha$ to measure the black hole mass, the discrepancy is only a factor of 2.5.
-Moreover, the discrepancy has been ascribed to deviations of the BLR size in the super-Eddington regime, which is certainly not the case for JADES GN 1146115.
-In summary, the black hole mass measurement inferred from the broad H$\alpha$ in JADES GN 1146115 is reasonably solid.

-Information on the host galaxy was obtained through multi-band NIRCam imaging.
-The fact that the AGN is so underluminous allows constraining the properties of the host galaxy much better than in luminous quasar.
-We employed the \texttt{ForcePho} tool to decompose the contribution of the nuclear region, hosting the unresolved AGN, from the host galaxy.
-Details on the morphological decomposition are provided in the Methods section.
-Here we simply mention that the morphology can be well fitted with a nuclear unresolved source and a compact ($R_e\sim 140~ {\rm pc}$) host galaxy with a disc-like profile (S\'ersic index $n\sim 1$).
+The fact that the AGN is so underluminous allows constraining the properties of the host galaxy much better than in luminous quasars.
+We employed the \texttt{ForcePho} (B. Johnson, in prep.) tool to decompose the contribution of the nuclear region, hosting the unresolved AGN, from the host galaxy in NIRCam images (see Methods section).
+The morphology can be well fitted with a nuclear unresolved source and a compact ($R_e\sim 140~ {\rm pc}$) host galaxy with a disc-like profile (S\'ersic index $n\sim 1$).